shevonnepolastre/AZ-104-Studying/StorageAccounts/StorageAccountProjects.md

 ### Mini Project 4 - Provide shared file storage for the company offices

+The requirements are:

+1. Create a storage account.

+2. Configure a file share and directory.

+3. Configure snapshots and practice restoring files.

+4. Restrict access to a specific virtual network and subnet.

+Went ahead and used Powershell to create the storage account with success.
+Creating the file share in the portal was easy.
+I then tried to do it in Powershell but decided CLI was easier.

+    $resourceGroupName = "storage_account_rz_grp"

+    $storageAcct = "storageaccountitdept2”

+    $shareName = "myshare"

+    az storage share-rm create --resource-group $resourceGroupName --storage-account $storageAcct --name $shareName --quota 1024 --enabled-protocols SMB --output none

+For the snapshot, I went to Lifecycle Management and chose snapshots for 15 days and then it moves to a Cool tier.

+For the last requirement, I went to Networking and was able to restrict it to a VNet and Subnet I created.

 ### Mini Project 5 - Provide storage for a new company app